Pete Carroll–Jim Harbaugh rivalry: 1987-1997: Early meetings

+2007-2009: USC and Stanford

+After leaving the NFL, Carroll was hired by the USC Trojans of the Pac-10 Conference.
+Carroll's hiring was heavily criticized, with Carroll's NFL record considered inadequate for a revival of USC's stagnant program.
+After a shaky start, Carroll's Trojans experience unexpected success, garnering a 65-12 record along with winning two national championships and five Pac-10 championships through the 2006 season.
+Harbaugh experienced similar turnaround success as the head coach of the San Diego Toreros, collecting a 29-6 record and winning two Pioneer Football League championships.
+During his time at San Diego, Harbaugh unsuccessfully attempted to recruit Carroll's son, Nate Carroll, who ultimately declined Harbaugh to follow his father to USC.
+In 2006, Harbaugh was hired as the head coach for the Stanford Cardinal, joining Carroll in the Pac-10.
+With the hire, Carroll and Harbaugh would regularly compete against each other, as both teams played against each other annually as part of a longstanding rivalry.

 As head coaches, the two had their first game against each other in the 2007 season, when the Trojans hosted the Cardinal.
 USC was experiencing a 35-game winning streak at home and were expected to have a blowout victory, with spread betting odds favoring the Trojans a point spread of between 39 and 41.5 points.
 However, the Cardinal defeated the Trojans 24–23 in one of the largest point-spread upsets in college football history.
 The following season, Stanford hosted USC in a game won by the Trojans 45–23.
 According to David Leon Moore of USA Today, the game saw "some odd gamesmanship" in the closing moments.
 In garbage time, Carroll attempted to ice the kicker during a field goal attempt from Stanford.
 Following this, Harbaugh opted against repeating the field goal attempt and instead directed the team to score another touchdown, which they did.

 In 2009, Carroll's and Harbaugh's teams met for the first time with both having winning records.
 In a blowout win, Stanford defeated USC with a final score of 55–21, breaking the record for the most points any team had ever scored against USC in a single game.
 Towards the end of the game, Harbaugh's team attempted to run up the score by attempting a two-point conversion instead of an extra point kick.
 As a result, during the coaches' post-game handshake at midfield, Carroll asked Harbaugh, "What's your deal?
 You all right?", to which Harbaugh replied, "Yeah, I'm good.
 What's your deal?".
 Carroll then turned and said "Nice game".
 According to Marcel Davis of Bleacher Report, this post-game interaction "put the microscope on every one of their meetings".
 At the end of the season, Carroll stepped down as the Trojans' head coach.
 In a 2014 article on the two coaches, Moore stated, "Harbaugh's upstart Stanford program helped end Carroll's University of Southern California dynasty".